ryba3310/Monet/README.md

 - ✅ Create "client" which does network discovery and sends data to server

-- ⚠️  Create data diplay which querries server for data
+- ✅  Create data diplay which querries server for data

+- ⚠️  Format display table

 - ⚠️  Consider PUT method for idempotency